pimusicbox/mopidy-musicbox-webclient/README.rst

     :target: https://pypi.python.org/pypi/Mopidy-MusicBox-Webclient/
     :alt: Number of PyPI downloads

-With Mopidy MusicBox Webclient, you can play your music on your computer (Rapsberry Pi) and remotely control it from a computer, phone, tablet, laptop.
-From your couch.
+With Mopidy MusicBox Webclient, you can play your music on your computer (`Rapsberry Pi <http://www.raspberrypi.org/>`_) and remotely control it using your computer, tablet or phone.

-This is a responsive html/js/css client especially written for Mopidy, a music server.
+This is a responsive webclient especially written for Mopidy, a music server.
 Responsive, so it works on desktop and mobile browsers.
 You can browse, search and play albums, artists, playlists, and it has cover art from Last.fm.

-[Mopidy](http://www.mopidy.com/) is a music server which can play music from Spotify, Google Music, SoundCloud, etc or from your hard drive.
+`Mopidy <http://www.mopidy.com/>`_ is a music server which can play music from Spotify, Google Music, SoundCloud, etc or from your hard drive.

+If you want to run Mopidy with this webclient on a Raspberry Pi, do yourself a favor and use my custom built SD-image: `Pi MusicBox <http://www.woutervanwijk.nl/pimusicbox/>`_.

 .. image:: https://github.com/woutervanwijk/Mopidy-MusicBox-Webclient/raw/master/screenshots/playlists_desktop.png